huynguyennovem/huynguyennovem.github.io/_posts/2019-09-05-how-to-debug-error-by-aapt2-in-android-studio.md

 title:  "How to debug error by AAPT2 in Android Studio"
 excerpt: "AAPT2 (Android Asset Packaging Tool)  is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources."
 date:   2019-09-05 09:35:00
-categories: [tutorial, android, debug]
+categories: [tutorial, android, debugging]
 comments: true
-tags: [tutorial, android, debug]
+tags: [tutorial, android, debugging]
 ---
 [AAPT2](https://developer.android.com/studio/command-line/aapt2) (Android Asset Packaging Tool)  is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
 Sometime, you may got some errors like this: